Narcissistic withdrawal: Sociology

 "Narcissists will isolate themselves, leave their families, ignore others, do anything to preserve a special [...] sense of self".
 Arguably, however, all such "narcissistic withdrawal is haunted by its alter ego: the ghost of a full social presence" - with people living their lives "along a continuum which ranges from the maximal degree of social commitment [...] to a maximal degree of social withdrawal".

 If "of all modes of narcissistic withdrawal, depression is the most crippling", a contributing factor may be that "depressed persons come to appreciate consciously how much social effort is in fact required in the normal course of keeping one's usual place in undertakings".

 Therapy

-Object relations theory would see the process of therapy as one whereby the therapist enabled his or her patient to have "resituated the object from the purely schizoid usage to the shared schizoid usage (initially) until eventually [...] the object relation – discussing, arguing, idealizing, hating, etc. – emerged".
+Object relations theory would see the process of therapy as one whereby the therapist enabled their patient to have "resituated the object from the purely schizoid usage to the shared schizoid usage (initially) until eventually [...] the object relation – discussing, arguing, idealizing, hating, etc. – emerged".